 Ross added, “What’s really important for the public to understand is, when we don’t have the right gear, or gear is waiting to be cleaned, the trucks are out of service.
 During peak hours, there were up to 34 fire trucks that were out of service because firefighters have nothing to wear, and 34 trucks is 25-30% of the trucks in Montreal.
 They were unable to respond to calls, and this majorly affects response times.
 It has an impact on public safety on a daily basis because other trucks have to respond that are coming from further away.
 You’re paying taxes and, tell me: how you would feel if your house were on fire and you had to wait an extra 5-8 minutes for the fire department to arrive?
-This is a serious problem.”
+This is a serious problem.” n